inspirai/Characterize-Anything/tutorials/recipe_building_lore_friendly_characters.md

 - Use 3rd-person format
 - [Negative-guidance](https://book.character.ai/character-book/advanced-creation/negative-guidance) trick from character.ai

-#### 3.1 Use few-shot examples
+#### 3.1 Utilize few-shot examples

-This is quite straight-forward.
-You just provide some examples/demonstrations at first to tell your LLM how to respond when user asks the similar questions.

-These demonstrations might be either fixed at the beginning, or retrieved every time the user sends a new query.
+A set of examples or demonstrations could be used to guide the LLM on how to respond to similar user queries.

+This can be carried out in two ways:

+- Providing a fixed set of demonstrations at the onset
+- Retrieving relevant demonstrations for each new user inquiry.

+Ensure to incorporate this approach to enhance the performance of your AI character.

 #### 3.2 Use 3rd-person format